Stability of the Universe Model Coupled with Phantom and Tachyon Fields: Power-Law Scale Factor

-It is noticed that behavior of the term $``9+(2m+1)^2(\mu^2-\nu^2)"$ is quite important to assess different cosmological phases.
-If $9+(2m+1)^2(\mu^2-\nu^2)=0$, it gives exponential expansion of the cosmological model.
-Also, $9+(2m+1)^2(\mu^2-\nu^2)\gtrless0$ corresponds to accelerated expansion or contraction of the universe, respectively.
-Figure \textbf{5} shows different cosmological phases for power-law scale factor, where blue and gray regions correspond to contraction and accelerated expansion of the universe model, respectively.
-It is found that the region for decelerated expansion tends to increase by increasing $m$.
-For $m<0$, there exists gray region only which shows that the universe model undergoes accelerated expansion.
+It is noticed that behavior of the term $``-9+(2m+1)^2(\mu^2+\nu^2)"$ is quite important to assess different cosmological phases.
+It shows exponential cosmic expansion for $-9+(2m+1)^2(\mu^2+\nu^2)=0$ while $-9+(2m+1)^2(\mu^2+\nu^2)\gtrless0$ gives accelerated cosmic expansion or contraction, respectively.
+Figure \textbf{5} depicts different states for power-law scale factor, where red and gray regions show contraction and accelerated expansion of cosmic model, respectively.
+It is found that decelerated expansion tends to increase by increasing $m$ whereas $m<0$ undergoes decelerated expansion.